 Ms. Serreau is a French actress, director, scriptwriter and composer.
 In 2010, she directed a documentary film named Solutions locales pour un désordre global (local solutions to global problems) on environmental alternatives.

 Mr. Rabhi is an organic farmer and a humanist who is specialized in agro-ecology, especially in arid climates.
 In 2007 he founded the international movement for the earth and humanism, which was subsequently coined the Colibris Movement (Mouvement Colibris).

-Dr. Pelt is a botanist and ecologist, in addition to being a licensed pharmacist and professor of vegetal biology.
+Dr. Pelt was a botanist and ecologist, in addition to being a licensed pharmacist and professor of vegetal biology.
 He was the founder and president of the European Institute of Ecology, and served as secretary general to the CRIIGEN.
-He has published many scientific works on plant ecology.
+He had published many scientific works on plant ecology.

 Dr. Séralini is a professor of molecular biology and researcher at the University of Caen.
 He also serves as chairman of the Scientific Council of the CRIIGEN and has conducted several studies demonstrating the impact of pesticides and GMOs on public health.
 He is the author of Plaisirs Cuisinés ou Poisons Cachés (tasty meals or hidden poison).

 During her career, Ms. Lepage was formerly a lawyer and served as minister of the environment to the French government.
 In 1999, she founded the Comité de recherche et d’information indépendantes sur le génie génétique (CRIIGEN) (independent committee for research and data collection in genetic engineering) in partnership with Professors Gilles-Éric Séralini and Jean-Marie Pelt.